 4) It Minimizes The Doctrine of Scriptural Sufficiency

-When we use the unqualified phrase “God told me” without referencing the Holy Spirit’s leadership or citing specific biblical texts, we undermine the Reformational principle of sola Scriptura, namely that Scripture is sufficient for Christian living.
+Using the unqualified phrase “God told me” without referencing the Holy Spirit’s leadership or citing specific biblical texts undermines the Reformational principle of sola Scriptura, namely that Scripture is sufficient for Christian living.
 The preacher’s most significant pulpit responsibility is to ground all he says in God’s Word, the Bible.
 And preachers should challenge worshipers to listen for God to speak to them in that very Word, cautioning them against seeking revelation beyond the biblical text.
 In the helpful words of the hymn writer:

 How firm a foundation, ye saints of the Lord,